Keeping The Doors Open

 Singapore's relatively small business community means that news of problems at a particularly company can spread pretty quickly.
 If those problems relate to cash flow, the resulting fallout can severely disrupt a firm's operations.

 In some cases this may even lead to otherwise healthy companies having to cease operations as banks withdraw their credit lines, and suppliers tighten their terms.
-It is no wonder that cash flow is often regarded as the lifeblood of a business.
+It’s no wonder that effective cash flow management is often seen as the lifeblood of a business.

 As such, SMEs must manage their cash flow well and not allow payment issues to affect their health.
 It is not enough just to have sufficient funds to keep the doors open, but in uncertain times they must also avoid the perception that they have trouble paying their bills.